tytydraco/yessleep/out/Is_anyone_close_to_Wadsmuns_Department_Store_Ive_been_stuck_here_for_the_last_48_hours.md

 edit 5:

-The lights in the store are now flickering and they are playing this horrible vaporware music.
+The lights in the store are now flickering and they are playing this horrible vaporwave music.
 I haven't seen the 'mannequin man' again but I know he's here.

 edit 6: